 Some pros and cons of ductless systems include:

-ADVANTAGE – There are several advantages to getting this type of HVAC system, one of which is the fact that ductless systems can offer more flexibility for unconventional spaces, and places without ductwork.
+ADVANTAGE: Flexibility – There are several advantages to getting this type of HVAC system, one of which is the fact that ductless systems can offer more flexibility for unconventional spaces and places without ductwork.

-This may make the total cost lower than say buying a new furnace, however, if you need to purchase multiple units & heads, or require a ductless system that does both heating AND cooling, the cost can easily approach $6000 – $8000, including installation and all associated costs.
+However, if you need to purchase multiple units & heads, or require a ductless system that does both heating AND cooling, then the cost can easily approach $6,000 – $8,000, including installation and all associated costs.

-DISADVANTAGE – Although ductless units can be an excellent option for many situations, the installation can be trickier than simply replacing a furnace, for example.
-This is because a suitable location for the outdoor unit must be found, which may be somewhere hard to reach like on the roof.
+DISADVANTAGE: Installation challenges – Although ductless units can be an excellent option for many situations, the installation can be trickier than simply replacing a furnace.
+This is because a suitable location for the outdoor unit must be found, which may be somewhere hard to reach, like on the roof.
 The placement of the indoor units can also be a challenge, and they can only be so far from the outdoor unit.

-ADVANTAGE – Mini-split systems may be more efficient and cost-effective than other solutions, especially if you’re upgrading from an older system.
+ADVANTAGE: Efficiency – Mini-split systems may be more efficient and cost-effective than other solutions, especially if you’re upgrading from an older system.
 Replacing an ageing central air conditioner or several window units with a ductless system will probably provide some savings on your utility bills.

-DISADVANTAGE – However, be cautious of electricity rates, and usage, especially if you are considering a ductless system for heating.
+DISADVANTAGE: Cost of electricity – However, be cautious of electricity rates and usage, especially if you are considering a ductless system for heating.
 Because ductless systems run entirely on electricity, this can become very costly in cold winter months.

 In most cases, it’s hard for a ductless heating system to compete with a gas furnace on operating costs.

-DISADVANTAGE – Another potential downside is that these systems are generally not built to handle extreme cold so they may not heat your home correctly below -25 Celsius.
+DISADVANTAGE: Heating limitations – Another potential downside is that these systems are generally not built to handle extreme cold, so they may not heat your home properly below -25 Celsius.
 However, there are a few models on the market that can handle temperatures of -30 C.

-POTENTIAL DISADVANTAGE?
-Some people may not like the appearance of the indoor part of the system.
+POTENTIAL DISADVANTAGE: Aesthetics – Some people may not like the appearance of the indoor part of the system.
 While less obtrusive than a window room air conditioner, these units don’t have the built-in look of a central system.
 There must also be a place to drain condensate water near the outdoor unit.

-Modern systems also offer a remote control to make it easier to control the system on and off when it’s positioned high on a wall or suspended from a ceiling.
+Many modern systems also offer a remote control to make it easier to control all the system’s functions when it’s positioned high on a wall or suspended from a ceiling.
 Newer models may also work with smartphone apps for advanced control.

 Some units can even connect via Wi-Fi, and may also be compatible with smart thermostats for automated climate control.

-ADVANTAGE – Most of the models that are available today can have as many as eight heads in some cases (though more commonly, up to four heads), which gives complete individual control in multiple rooms.
+ADVANTAGE: Customizable zones: – Most of the models that are available today can have as many as eight heads (though four heads are the most common), which gives complete individual control in multiple rooms.
 Every zone can have separate settings and a handheld remote control so you can selectively control the temperature in each room or area.

 They can be a perfect solution for adding quasi-central cooling or additional heating to a building or space without ductwork.